 Pricing methods are, for example, pay-as-bid and pay-as-cleared.
 It is required to describe in detail when the CZC is considered to be firmly allocated to the matched bids for the exchange of balancing capacity or sharing of reserves, in other words, to identify the time interval during which this CZC is not available for any other allocation processes.

 In general, the congestion income is part of the total economic welfare and its value can change due to the allocation of CZC for the exchange of balancing capacity or sharing of reserves.
 It appears whenever there is a price difference between bidding zones and it can also take into account the cost of using CZC (in case a third party owns transmission rights).
-The congestion income on a border, if any, must be shared between the TSOs who share that border: it is required that the market-based (MB) CZCA Proposal contains the principles for sharing the congestion income.
+The congestion income on a border, if any, must be shared between the TSOs who share that border: it is required that the market-based (MB) CZCA methodology contains the principles for sharing the congestion income.

-Article 41(4) of the EB Regulation requires that the definitions of the pricing method of CZC, the firmness regime of CZC, and the sharing of congestion income from CZC for which the MB CZCA Proposal is applied to ensure equal treatment between balancing capacity bids and energy bids.
+Article 41(4) of the EB Regulation requires that the definitions of the pricing method of CZC, the firmness regime of CZC, and the sharing of congestion income from CZC for which the MB CZCA methodology is applied to ensure equal treatment between balancing capacity bids and energy bids.

 (e) include the process to define the maximum volume of allocated cross zonal capacity for the exchange of balancing capacity or sharing of reserves pursuant to paragraph 2;